pingcap/docs-cn/README.md

 2. Processing the SQL related logics

-3. Locating the TiKV address for storing and computing data through the Placement Driver (PD)
+3. Locating the TiKV address for storing and computing data through Placement Driver (PD)

 4. Exchanging data with TiKV

 5. Returning the result

 The TiDB server is stateless.
-It doesn’t store data and it is for computing only.
+It does not store data and it is for computing only.
 TiDB is horizontally scalable and provides the unified interface to the outside through the load balancing components such as Linux Virtual Server (LVS), HAProxy, or F5.

-### Placement Driver Server
+### Placement Driver server

-Placement Driver (PD) is the managing component of the entire cluster and is in charge of the following three operations:
+The Placement Driver (PD) server is the managing component of the entire cluster and is in charge of the following three operations:

 1. Storing the metadata of the cluster such as the region location of a specific key.